 - Provide and verify your phone number

-If you're a fully verified resident of the United States, then you can reach the highest limit, which is $25,000 per day.
-Limits can also be set depending on the kind of payment method that you choose to purchase your cryptocurrencies.
+If you're a fully verified resident of the United States, you can reach the highest limit, which is $25,000 per day.
+Boundaries can also be set depending on the kind of payment method that you choose to purchase your cryptocurrencies.

 For example, credit card purchases have lower limits than ACH transfers.